 Many of us ponder the complexity and unpredictability of everyday life.
-Alum and industrial engineering professor Rhonda Righter (M.S.’82, Ph.D.’86 IEOR) makes sense of it.
+Industrial engineering professor Rhonda Righter (M.S.’82, Ph.D.’86 IEOR) makes sense of it.
 She applies sophisticated mathematical models to such intricate challenges as improving the efficiency of an auto manufacturing plant, triaging casualties after a natural disaster or even shortening the lines at Disneyland.

-Most recently, Righter tackled a completely different assignment: serving as a volunteer role model to 35 middle-school girls.
+Most recently, Righter, the immediate past chair of Berkeley Engineering’s Department of Industrial Engineering and Operations Research (IEOR), tackled a completely different assignment: serving as a volunteer role model to 35 middle-school girls.

 Visiting an after-school science enrichment program called Techbridge, Righter described her field and how she chose it to a group of students at Oakland’s American Indian Public Charter School.
 Part instructional and part pep talk, her presentation was intended to introduce the girls to engineering with the hope that they will one day be inspired to pursue studies and careers in it or a related field.

 “Industrial engineering is all about making things better,” Righter explained.
 “We’re like detectives who solve puzzles.”
 Righter said she is so fond of these mental gymnastics that she sometimes can’t believe she’s paid to perform them—often in a café with a laptop and a warm drink.